zonemaster/zonemaster-backend/README.md

 ### Documentation

-There is a fully documented [API](docs/API.md), which is the primay way to use the backend.
+The Zonemaster Backend documentation is split up into several documents:

+* A number of [Typographic Conventions](docs/TypographicConventions.md) are used throughout this documentation.
+* The [Architecture](docs/Architecture.md) document describes each of the Zonemaster Backend components and how they operate.
+It also discusses all central concepts needed to understand the Zonemaster backend, and contains a glossary over domain specific technical terms.
+* The [Getting Started](docs/GettingStarted.md) guide walks you through creating a *test* and following it through its life cycle, all using JSON-RPC calls to the *Web backend*.
+* The [API](docs/API.md) documentation describes the *Web backend* inteface in detail.

 The [docs](docs/) directory also contains the SQL commands for manipulating the database.

 License
 =======

 The software is released under the 2-clause BSD license.
 See separate [LICENSE](LICENSE) file.